 As luck would have it, traffic wasn’t particularly hectic, and we made it to the airport in about 40 minutes.
-(As an aside, Taxi Bucharest offers a pretty good shuttle service to the airport – you can book online, the driver was on-time and friendly, and the private transfer cost only 82 lei, or about $20, for two.)
-On the one hand, this was bad news, as it would be another 40 minutes before the check-in counters would open.
+As an aside, Taxi Bucharest offers a pretty good shuttle service to the airport.
+You can book online, the driver was on-time and friendly, at a cost only 82 lei (~$20), for two.
+On the one hand, this was bad news, as we arrived 40 minutes before check-in.
 On the other hand, that gave my wife and I enough time to get something to eat first.
 Anyway, we wandered over to the check-in area about 1:25, and there was already quite a line that had formed.
 It took nearly half an hour to get through, though security and immigration were easy and painless.

 With a good bit of time before boarding, I took a few photos of the terminal area.
-The international terminal at Otopeni Airport is clean and quite modern, with a good number of shops, but what seemed to be a shortage of restaurants.
+The international terminal at Otopeni Airport is clean and quite modern, with a good number of shops, but a shortage of restaurants.

 Unfortunately, there is no Priority Pass lounge at OTP, so we were SOL in that regard.
 If you are a SkyTeam elite or Business Class customer, TAROM does operate a lounge.
 There is also a MasterCard lounge, but it appears to be open only to cardholders with cards issued in Romania.

 Boarding began about 30 minutes prior to departure, which proceeded in groups from back to front after SkyTeam elites.
 We encountered a rather humorous snafu as we settled into what we thought were our seats.
-It’s a little difficult to decipher which overhead row marker aligns with which row of seats, and we ended up mistaking Row 21 for Row 20.
+The seat markings are somewhat unclear, and we ended up mistaking Row 21 for Row 20.
 The entire row ahead of us was occupied when we arrived, so we thought nothing of it.
 So imagine my surprise when another passenger arrived with an FA insisting that I was in his seat.
-It was only then that we figured out that two people who were supposed to be in 21B and 21C had helped themselves to our seats, 20A and 20B.
+It was only then that we figured out that two people assigned seats 21B and 21C helped themselves to our seats, 20A and 20B.
 The mix-up was cleared up quickly, and we were on our way a few minutes later.
 In the interim, I took a few photos of the interior and our seats.

 The cabin is in a standard 3-3 configuration with 31″ of seat pitch.
 Business Class, as is typical for European airlines, is simply one or two rows (depending on aircraft) of coach seats with the middle blocked off, and an upgraded meal service.
 Frankly, I have never found a comfortable seat on an A319 – the ones operated by American and Virgin America are quite rough on the thighs after about 90 minutes – though these were alright.
 Legroom was a little tight, but the flight was short enough that it really wasn’t a problem.
 The blue/gray upholstery was in good condition, and features CSA’s psychedelic triangle tail logo throughout.